krantzinator/100-days-of-code/log.md

 **Thoughts:** This got fun today!
 I successfully pulled myself out of a rabbit hole or two I started to go down in analyzing Angular's architecture (alliteration FTW), and I also successfully forced myself to start small.
 I am building one piece at a time, not the final application all at once.
 Random notes: I'm not sure what all these `.js` files do in this Quickstart-based repo (since Typescript, `.ts`, is the language used).
 I will figure that out later.
 I'm going to get into the magic of Angular forms over these next few days.
 Other thing I want to figure out is why I get 404 errors from `systemjs`.
 After a rough start, I'm liking the Angular docs, and Angular in general.
 We shall see.

 **Link to work:** [Angular app](https://github.com/krantzinator/shopping-list/commit/218f97fc9dd04ee6819674a2f546421cbc2b7653)

+### Day 31: June 8, 2017

+**Today's Progress:** dissected object behavior

+**Thoughts:** Objects.
+Just when I think I get them, something new happens.

+**Link to work:** I don't think I pushed up any code from this.
+I did a lot of editing, `npm start`-ing, deleting, and reading docs.

+### Day 32: June 9, 2017

+**Today's Progress:** trying a few things with objects and Angular and seeing what happens

+**Thoughts:** I have this problem where I can't do the simple thing because I want to understand the full picture.
+That's where I'm at right now.
+I'm working through this slowly as I branch out with each piece and figure out the connecting pieces.
+I'm slowly putting this puzzle together.